NagendraBS/AWS/AWS-Solutions Architect - Associate/Sumanth/AWS-Introduction/AWS_Introduction.md

 * "Cloud" refers to a network of remote servers hosted on the Internet that store, manage, and process data and applications, rather than a local server or personal computer.

-## Types of Cloud Computing Services
+## Types of Cloud Computing Services :

+### IaaS (Infrastructure as a Service)
+### PaaS (Platform as a Service)
+### SaaS (Software as a Service)

+* Each type of cloud computing Services mentioned Above will provides different levels of control, flexibility, and management so that you can select the right set of services for your needs.